department-of-veterans-affairs/va.gov-team/.github/ISSUE_TEMPLATE/public-websites-intake.md

 ---

 ### Description of request
-**Detailed description of the request including background information and reason for the request**
+*Detailed description of the request including background information and reason for the request.*

 1. **Is the request related to a VA.gov tool?
 If yes, provide brief description of the tool or functionality:**
    * Lorem